This is usually caused by either a bad door switch, a loose door switch mount, or occasionally a problem on the control panel.

 our link is at our listing here on FixYa:

-You can find helpful exploded view diagrams and order parts by entering your full model number here
+You can probably find exploded views and order parts by entering your model number here at the Sears parts site

 There may also